 Can dogs eat mackerel?

 Yes.
-Plain cooked or plain-canned mackerel is a nutritious fish for dogs.
+Plain cooked or plain-tinned mackerel is a nutritious fish for dogs.
 Remove bones and avoid smoked varieties.

 The full picture